jaspermatthe/METR4202-GRSJ/README.md

-## 1. clone the repository into your ws/src folder
+## 1. clone the map_explorer repository into your ws/src folder

 ## in a new terminal Launch the robot and world
     export TURTLEBOT3_MODEL=waffle_pi